At a Glance

 • Laboratory or specimen variation

-High MPV with a normal platelet count may simply mean your platelets are slightly larger than average while the overall number remains normal.
-This can occur with normal biological variation, mild inflammation, recovery after platelet use, or laboratory variation.
+This is a common pattern and is often not a medical emergency.
+It may simply mean your platelets are slightly larger than average while the overall number remains normal.
+This can occur with normal biological variation, mild inflammation, or recovery after platelet use.
+Doctors often monitor trends over time rather than reacting to a single result.

+This pattern can be more clinically meaningful.
 When platelet count is low but MPV is high, it may suggest that platelets are being destroyed or consumed in the bloodstream while the bone marrow responds by releasing larger, younger platelets.
+This may be seen in conditions such as immune-mediated platelet destruction or recovery after bleeding, and should be reviewed by a clinician — especially if symptoms are present.

 A low MPV means your platelets are smaller on average.
 Smaller platelets may indicate less active platelet production or reduced marrow output in certain settings.

-Possible causes of low MPV include:
+Common causes of low MPV:

 • Reduced platelet production